– Press Kit/Page –

 Yep, you’ve found it: the certifiably OFFICIAL, the unabashedly ORIGINAL, and in-all-caps THE ONLY MovieCrypt.com (or #moviecryptdotcom for all you hashtag-happy youngsters who popped out holding a smart phone).

 Who the hell are we?
-Originally launched in October 1998 as “The Crypt of the Crystal Lich” on AOL Hometown (didn’t know there’d be an Age Test, didja?) our little site has been around in one form or another since back in the old days of “handles” when the World Wide Web was a shiny new mess and Windows ME (Millennium Edition) clearly sucked.
+Originally launched in October 1998 as “The Crypt of the Crystal Lich” on AOL Hometown (didn’t know there’d be an Age Test, didja?) our little site has been around in one form or another since back in the old days of “handles” when the Wide Webbed World (4E reference) was a shiny new mess and Windows ME (Millennium Edition) clearly sucked.

 MovieCrypt.com has been reviewing films and generating original content since 1999 with listings on Rotten Tomatoes, accredited reviews with the Online Film Critics Society since 2002, and more recently in 2018 with the Houston Film Critics Society.
 Created around the same time as Ain’t It Cool, Dark Horizons, JoBlo, CHUD, Corona Coming Attractions, and NeedCoffee, MovieCrypt.com moved to a new host server with a true top-level domain name on June 5th, 1999.